ghi-electronics/micropython-vsc-extension/README.md

 - A device running the MicroPython firmware with debugging support
 - VS Code 1.137 or newer

-Windows, Linux and macOS are all supported, and everything needed ships inside the extension — nothing to compile, no toolchain, no Python.
+Windows, Linux are all supported, and everything needed ships inside the extension — nothing to compile, no toolchain, no Python.

 ### Linux only